 However, there are a few things you should take into account:

-As I always say, you should use common sense and avoid putting yourself in certain situations.
-For example, avoid walking around the Caracas Venezuela at night.
+• As I always say, you should use common sense and avoid putting yourself in certain situations.
+For example, avoid walking around Caracas Venezuela, at night.
 Try to ask someone to point you to the more or less safe areas, or you can even ask the staff of the hotel in the neighbourhood where you are staying.
 Avoid venturing without knowing!

 6. Is it cheap to go to Venezuela?